Fight over next coronavirus aid bill kicks into high gear in Congress

 Not all prominent Republicans backed McConnell’s bankruptcy statement.

-Republican Senator Bill Cassidy of Louisiana wants Washington to open a $500 billion stabilization fund for state and local governments.
-Republican Senator Rob Portman also has urged robust aid to states and local governments.
+Republican Sen. Bill Cassidy of Louisiana wants Washington to open a $500 billion stabilization fund for state and local governments.
+Republican Sen. Rob Portman also has urged robust aid to states and local governments.

 With U.S. coronavirus cases approaching 900,000 and deaths passing the 50,000 mark, some governors say that allowing states such as Michigan and Illinois to declare bankruptcy would be a recipe for collapsing the U.S. economy.